silvioba/Discrimination-Based-Civil-Violence-Model/README.md

 * Can we simulate the effect of that police brutality has on protests?
 * If we use realitstic data, how does the model behave?

-## Expected Results

-(What are the answers to the above questions that you expect to find before starting your research?)

 ## References